 - 4.2.3.2.1 The text is not the same as the event a description of an event is not the same as the event.
-We cannot go back and witness the event, we can only understand what the observer reveals to us in their description of the event. - 4.2.3.2.2 The event is illustrative of the meaning the author wants to declare.
-What does the event declare about God, about a person, or a people? - 4.2.3.2.3 Interpretation is rightfully 'of the text' rather than 'of the historical or biblical events' related in the text. - 4.2.3.2.4 The context is critical for interpretation; ultimately the author wrote what they wrote for a specific purpose with well-chosen words, and with artistic literary devices, all within an historical/cultural context.
-Finding that purpose is the purpose of interpretation. - 4.2.3.2.5 Unlike the English language, which has a plethora of words and word usages, Hebrew and Greek are languages with few words the meaning of the usage is formed out of the context in which the word is used.
-Thus, looking at a Hebrew or Greek Lexicon, you can see the variety of usages available.
-Which one is right depends on the context.
+We cannot go back and witness the event; we can only understand what the observer reveals to us in their description of the event. - 4.2.3.2.2 The event is illustrative of the meaning the author wants to declare.
+What does the event declare (certainty) and reveal (subtlety) about God, about a person, or a people? - 4.2.3.2.3 Interpretation is rightfully 'of the text' rather than 'of the historical, cultural or even Biblical events' related in the text. - 4.2.3.2.4 The context is critical for interpretation; ultimately the author wrote what they wrote for a specific purpose with well-chosen words, and with artistic literary devices, all within an historical-cultural context.
+Finding that purpose is the art of hermeneutical interpretation. - 4.2.3.2.5 Unlike the English language, which has a plethora of words and word usages, Hebrew and Greek are languages with few words the meaning of the usage is formed out of the literary-context in which the word is used.
+Thus, looking at a Hebrew or Greek Lexicon, you can see the variety of word usages available determined by context.
+Which use is right one depends on the subtleties of the context.
 The English language has some words that are dependent on context, but most have a precise and specific meaning.
-When interpreting, don't allow your presumption that all languages are like ours guide your thinking - they are not alike.
+When interpreting, don't allow your presumption that all languages are like our modern usage to guide your thinking they are not alike.
+Please note: - 4.2.3.2.5.1.1 Ancient Hebrew comprised of some 3,500 words - 4.2.3.2.5.1.2 Ancient Greek comprised of some 5,000 words - 4.2.3.2.5.1.3 Modern English comprised of over 200,000 and more are added every year.
+There is great specificity of language that we are accustomed to, therefore it is obvious that the written word would have to communicate differently throughout the ages.

-4.2.3.3 The Net Effect - the meaning is in the whole thought or statement.
+4.2.3.3 The Net Effect - the proper interpretation or meaning is in the whole thought or statement... it is the sum of these parts, not merely a specific piece of it.

-4.3 MEANING COMES FROM CONTEXT WITHIN THE TEXT, NOT FROM DICTIONARIES.
+4.3 MEANING COMES FROM CONTEXT WITHIN THE TEXT, NOT FROM DICTIONARIES THAT STUDY SPECIFIC WORDS OUT OF CONTEXT.